 - Slow Cooker Chicken Soup

 - 1 tablespoon organic dried thyme

 - 1 tablespoon organic dried savory or thyme

 - 1 tablespoon organic dried marjoram or oregano

 - 1 tablespoon organic dried basil or parsley

-- optional, to taste: organic dried tarragon, sage, bay, or lavender
+- organic dried tarragon, sage, bay, or culinary lavender optional to taste

 - Stir all of the herbs together in a small mixing bowl.

 - Store your herb blend in an air-tight jar.